mono/website/community/help/mailing-lists.md

   - /Forums/
 ---

-If you prefer forums over mailing lists, please see our [Forums](http://mono.1490590.n4.nabble.com/) page.

 To subscribe to a mailing list, click the mailing list name in the left column and follow the directions.

 <table>